-5 Behavioural Patterns A3: Students will be given requirements and design snippet of a portion of an application.
-A design problem will be described, and a behavioral design pattern will be suggested.
-The students will be required to incorporate the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem.
-6 Identifying design problems and Selecting Design Patterns Practice exercises 7 Refactoring to Patterns A4: Students will be given requirements and code snippets of a portion of an application.
-A design problem will be described.
-The students will be required to identify, select, and refactor the design pattern to improve the design and discuss the benefits of the design pattern in the context of this problem.
-8 accommodations and needs with me as early in the semester as possible.
+Accommodations for Students Disabilities.
+If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, I encourage you to contact them at access@andrew.cmu.edu.